 - For example, if you want to visit Ireland, England, France, and Germany, it makes sense to fly into Dublin and leave from Frankfurt.

 There are many factors that go into what plane ticket you purchase.
-An open jaw ticket could cost a lot more but sometimes the price different is actually quite small (it could even be cheaper).
+An open-jaw ticket could be more expensive but sometimes the price difference is actually quite small (it could even be cheaper).
 There can be a huge price difference between airports, so you might have to base your trip around that factor too.

 Further Reading: [Guide to finding the cheapest airfare to Europe.]

 Step Eight: Pick a Route

 Decide on the best route to take.
 Try to avoid backtracking because it wastes time and money.
 Get a calendar and block out the days you’ll visit each location.
 Remember to not rush.

 Now you should figure out your transportation options and costs.
 Are you going to take the train (individual tickets or use a Eurail pass), are you going to fly, rent a car, or maybe use the bus?
 Are you going to take multiple forms of transportation?
 You need to price each option and figure this into your budget.

 Now get a rough idea of how much it is going to cost to get from city to city.
 You’ll quickly start to see how much transportation eats into your budget.
 If the costs are getting too high, you might want to limit the number of cities you visit.
 Omio is an excellent website for estimating transportation options/costs.